FAQ’s

 • What is the philosophy of financial giving?

 We teach Scriptural stewardship of every resource that God supplies (time, talents, treasures, etc.).
-We believe that the Scriptures layout a pattern of giving at least a tenth of one’s income to the Lord’s work (Matt.23:23, et. al.).
+We believe that the Scriptures teach that God’s children give at least a tenth of their income to the Lord’s work (Matt.23:23, Gen. 14:20; 28:22, etc.).
 We believe those offerings should be collected at the regular meeting of God’s people (1 Cor.
 16:2).
 We also believe that a person’s contributions are a personal matter (individual soul liberty, see “what is a Baptist church?” earlier on this page) and therefore all giving is kept confidential.

 • How is the leadership of the church structured?